pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/nginx_subdomain.markdown

 ---
 title: "NGINX Configuration"
-description: "Configure Nginx to work with Home Assistant as a subdomain"
+description: "Configure Nginx to work with Open Peer Power as a subdomain"
 ---

-This example demonstrates how you can configure NGINX to act as a proxy for Home Assistant.
+This example demonstrates how you can configure NGINX to act as a proxy for Open Peer Power.

 This is useful if you want to have:

- * a subdomain redirecting to your Home Assistant instance
+ * a subdomain redirecting to your Open Peer Power instance
  * several subdomain for several instance
  * HTTPS redirection

 #### Subdomain

 So you already have a working NGINX server available at example.org.
-Your Home Assistant is correctly working on this web server and available at `http://localhost:8123`
+Your Open Peer Power is correctly working on this web server and available at `http://localhost:8123`

-To be able to access to your Home Assistant instance by using `https://home.example.org`, create file `/etc/nginx/sites-enabled/homeassistant` (or symlink via `/etc/nginx/sites-available`) and add the following:
+To be able to access to your Open Peer Power instance by using `https://home.example.org`, create file `/etc/nginx/sites-enabled/homeassistant` (or symlink via `/etc/nginx/sites-available`) and add the following:

 ```nginx
 server {